nickbattle/vdmj/examples/csvreader/README.md

 for example from PDF files or ZIP files, or perhaps HTML.

 The example in this project parses CSV lines as a list of VDM expressions, returning a simple type schema for the data, plus a value of that type representing the file content.
+The schema types include a CellType and invariants via three functions, xxxInvriant(xxx), which have to be implemented by the caller to define any rules required for the data.

 A reader class must implement the ExternalFormatReader interface.
 Its getText method must return the *entire* encapsulated VDM content from the document in one read operation - this